chipsalliance/firrtl-spec/spec.md

   myport.c <= portx.c
 ```

-In the case where a connection to a sub-element of an aggregate circuit
+When a connection to a sub-element of an aggregate component is followed by a
-component is followed by a connection to the entire circuit component, the later
+connection to the entire circuit component, the later connection overwrites the
-connection overwrites the earlier connections completely.
+earlier sub-element connection.

 ``` firrtl
 module MyModule :